 In conducting management's evaluation as described above, the operations of the Propel Orthodontics and Datum Dental businesses acquired June 1, 2021 and January 21, 2021 respectively, which were excluded from management's assessment of internal control over financial reporting, together represent less than 1% of consolidated total assets, excluding the preliminary value of goodwill and intangible assets related to these acquisitions, and less than 1% of the Company's consolidated revenues and operating income for the fiscal year ended December 31, 2021.

-The Company's independent registered public accounting firm, PricewaterhouseCoopers LLP, has audited the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, as stated in their report, which appears herein.
+The effectiveness of the Company's internal control over financial reporting as of December 31, 2021 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report, which appears herein.